-8.165 The developments at Suffolk New College and University Campus Suffolk are vitally important to the future well-being and prosperity of the town.
+8.170 The developments at Suffolk New College and University Campus Suffolk are vitally important to the future well-being and prosperity of the town.
 The Council has been fully supportive of these initiatives and it is important that this support continues.

-- 8.166 The new 14 19 centre that will provide enhanced facilities and opportunities for people in the western half of the town has been supported by the Council although the actual site is just outside the Borough boundary.
-This should significantly improve opportunities in this area and complement the existing strengths within secondary schools in the eastern half of the town. - 8.167 As a consequence the 14 19 centre will take some of the pressures off secondary school accommodation issues.
-It is not considered by the County Council that a new secondary school site is required within the Borough boundary although if a Northern Fringe development were to take place (see Policy CS10) in the future it is possible that a new secondary school may be needed as part of it due to the scale of development and the capacity in the nearby schools. - 8.168 The Council is supportive of the principle to substantially upgrade education facilities and recognises that there is a need for substantial regeneration within existing sites.
+- 8.171 The new 14 19 centre that will provide enhanced facilities and opportunities for people in the western half of the town has been supported by the Council although the actual site is just outside the Borough boundary.
+This should significantly improve opportunities in this area and complement the existing strengths within secondary schools in the eastern half of the town. - 8.172 DELETED: As a consequence the 14 19 centre will take some of the pressures off secondary school accommodation issues.
+It is not considered by the County Council that a new secondary school site is required within the Borough boundary although if a Northern Fringe development were to take place (see Policy CS10) in the future, INSERTED: then DELETED: it is possible that a new secondary school INSERTED: will DELETED: may be needed as part of it due to the scale of development and the capacity in the nearby schools. - 8.173 The Council is supportive of the principle to substantially upgrade education facilities and recognises that there is a need for substantial regeneration within existing sites.
 However, in some cases school facilities are not available for community use out of hours.
-The Council will therefore press for the community use of facilities where possible. - 8.169 At primary level, whilst local issues will be set out within the IP-One Area Action Plan and Site Allocations and Policies development plan documents, the specific growth related development pressures and the need to improve facilities are considered to necessitate new primary schools on the eastern and western sides of the town.
-These should be facilitated within the IP-One Area Action Plan or Site Allocations and Policies development plan document and are included within the list of strategic projects in Part D. - 8.170 At pre-school level the Council recognises the importance of nursery and children's centre provision and the importance of these being located in sustainable locations.
-Thus these uses should be encouraged within or adjacent to the district centres listed in paragraph 8.31. - 8.171 This policy supports objectives 5 and 9.
+The Council will therefore press for the community use of facilities where possible. - 8.174 At primary level, whilst local issues will be set out within the INSERTED: Site Allocations and Policies (incorporating IP-One Area Action Plan INSERTED:) DELETED: and Site Allocations and Policies development plan INSERTED: document DELETED: documents, the specific growth related development pressures and the need to improve facilities are considered to necessitate new INSERTED: or extended primary DELETED: schools INSERTED: school provision within DELETED: on the eastern and western sides of the town.
+These should be facilitated within the INSERTED: Site Allocations and Policies (incorporating IP-One Area Action Plan INSERTED:) DELETED: or Site Allocations and Policies development plan document and are included within the list of strategic projects in Part D. - 8.175 At pre-school level the Council recognises the importance of nursery and children's centre provision and the importance of these being located in sustainable locations.
+Thus these uses should be encouraged within or adjacent to the district centres listed in paragraph INSERTED: 8.34 DELETED: 8.31. - 8.176 This policy supports objectives 5 and 9.